 International students can work on-campus only if they meet certain requirements.
-Also, international students must obtain specific employment authorization before working off-campus.
-Please note international students cannot hold a federal work-study position.
+Also, International students must obtain specific employment authorization before working off-campus.
+Please note International students cannot hold a federal work-study position.
 This is because the Federal Work-Study is a need-based, federal financial aid program, which is available to only U.S. citizens, U.S. nationals, and permanent residents/ eligible non-citizens.

 F-1 On Campus Employment

 An F-1 student may work at the University without authorization from the USCIS as long as the job does not interfere with the student's ability to maintain a full-time course load for the quarter.
-Also, it is important that the I-20 is valid and current to seek or maintain on-campus employment.
+Also, it is important that the Form I-20 is valid and current to seek or maintain on-campus employment.
 International students can work up to 20 hours / week when school is in session and up to 40 hours/ week during break week(s).

 F-1 Optional Practical Training (OPT)

 An F-1 student may be authorized to a total of 12 months of full-time practical training, which is a privilege provided by the U.S. government so students can gain practical experience in their field of study.
 The Optional Practical Training (OPT) is a temporary employment authorization, and to apply for this kind of employment authorization, you must receive a recommendation from the International Office and file a Form I-765, Application for Employment Authorization with the USCIS.
 Once the USCIS approves your employment, they will send your EAD card (Employment Authorization Document).

 An F-1 student who graduates with a STEM (Science, Technology, Engineering and Math) degree is eligible to remain in the U.S for an additional 24 months on an Optional Practical Training (OPT) STEM extension.
 Currently, STEM extension is only available for the Master of Science in Cardiovascular Science (M.S) program.